Advantages of Creating a Well-Balanced Real Estate Portfolio

 - Stocks Versus Real Estate

-Investing in good stocks can produce a nice return for those with higher risk tolerance.
-However, stock prices can also move down and occasionally can go to $0.
+Investing in good stocks can produce an excellent return for those with higher risk tolerance.
+However, stock prices can also drop and occasionally go to $0.
 There are many notable examples of major corporations whose stocks have failed — Enron and MCI/WorldCom are two examples.
 In contrast to stocks, real estate investments can provide more security.
 Real estate values have never been reduced to $0.
 The land itself will always retain some value.
-Even when an old structure sits on it and will need to be demolished, the land retains inherent use and value.
+The land retains inherent use and value even when an old structure sits on it and must be demolished.
 As a result, there is an enhanced level of security with real estate investments over stock alternatives.

 Value-oriented stocks, such as the consumer staples and energy sectors, are focused on paying investors regular dividends.
-This means there is less cash flow available to reinvest into research and development or future acquisitions; but these companies provide steady cash dividends which have appeal to certain investors.
+This means there is less cash flow available to reinvest into research and development or future acquisitions, but these companies provide steady cash dividends that have appeal to certain investors.

 Bonds Versus Real Estate

 In contrast to either value- or growth-oriented stocks and bonds, real estate generally provides investors with BOTH cash dividends (through rents) and appreciation.
-It is this unique feature to real estate that leads most investors to add it to their investment portfolio.
+This unique feature of real estate leads most investors to add it to their investment portfolio.

 Creating a Well-Balanced Portfolio with Real Estate

 A well-balanced and diversified investment portfolio is like a three-legged stool.
 One leg represents stocks, the second one bonds, and the third leg is real estate.
-Real estate provides portfolio diversification that would otherwise be absent when your portfolio consists of only stocks and bonds.
+Real estate provides diversification that would otherwise be absent when your portfolio consists of only stocks and bonds.
 Part of the reasoning behind this is the fact that real estate pricing is determined and impacted at a local level, whereas pricing for a particular stock or bond is established uniformly.
-Every property is unique, whether in style, location, or functionality, but wherever one purchases a bottle of Clorox or a McDonald’s burger, the product is the same.
+Every property is unique, whether in style, location, or functionality, but the product is the same wherever one purchases a bottle of Clorox or a McDonald’s burger.

 From a long-term perspective, real estate offers investors historically good performance.
-Since the construction process is detailed and laborious in many jurisdictions, it can often take many years from conception to completion.
+Since the construction process is detailed and laborious in many jurisdictions, it can often take years from conception to completion.
 As a result, real estate values can be insulated because adding new supply is difficult.
-Second, since real estate investments frequently utilize financing, often at extremely low rates (i.e., current commercial interest rates can range from 3.5% to 4.0%), which can significantly enhance an investor’s returns.
+Second, real estate investments frequently utilize financing, often at extremely low rates (i.e., current commercial interest rates can range from 3.5% to 4.0%), significantly enhancing investors' returns.

 Another uniqueness of real estate compared to stocks or bonds is that land is finite.
-There is only so much of it and in some markets, particularly on the east and west coasts, there is so little developable land, prices have been steadily increasing.
-This is going to become even more apparent in the coming decades as our population continues to grow.
+There is only so much of it, and in some markets, particularly on the east and west coasts, there is so little developable land, prices have been steadily increasing.
+This will become even more apparent in the coming decades as our population grows.

 There are also significant tax advantages for real estate investors.
 The two major advantages are depreciation and tax-deferred like-kind exchanges.
 Neither of these options is directly available to stock and bond investors.
 Depreciation permits an investor to deduct a portion of the property’s purchase price over a specified number of years.
 This can help some investors shelter net profits from rents.
 The second advantage is the ability to defer capital gains upon sale by investing the proceeds in another real estate investment.
-These two tax benefits can provide investors with a significant advantage over stocks and bonds over time.
+These two tax benefits can give investors a significant advantage over stocks and bonds.

 Want to read more about how investing in commercial real estate can enhance your portfolio?
-Would you also be interested in seeing how Kenwood’s real estate returns compare to the S&P 500’s?
+Would you also like to see how Kenwood’s real estate returns compare to the S&P 500’s?